ActionPL/duckstation_openbios_savestates/SLPS-02168/README.md

 **Description:**

+All characters and Time Attack Mode unlocked.
 Starts in VERSUS mode with "VS, TWO PLAYERS" option highlighted.